Who are you Terry Kyle:

 Here are my first 2 ‘daughters’, (ginger) Sasha and (black & white) Misha, they’re awesome cats by the way and I’m a born dog lover, they’re that damn good – Gigi pic below!:

-and the 2015 addition to the family, a golden retriever girl called ‘Joey’ (that’s Australian slang for a tiny baby kangaroo in the mother’s pouch):
+and the 2015 addition to the family, a golden retriever girl called ‘Joey’ (that’s Australian slang for a tiny baby kangaroo in the mother’s pouch, whether male or female):

 What motivates you in business?

-Finding new solutions to problems previously thought unsolvable, especially with software, innovations like this with WPX Hosting:
+Finding new solutions to problems previously thought unsolvable, especially with software, innovations like this one – we were the very first hosting company to offer this – with WPX Hosting: